 Some 80% of the country’s employees worked in the services field in 2017 with tourism and commerce as the largest sectors.

-Tourism is the main source of revenue for Andorra, in 2016and the expectation for 2018 is above 10 million visitors.
+Tourism is the main source of revenue for Andorra, in 2016 8 million people visited Andorra and the expectation for 2018 is above 10 million visitors.

 With this mind, you can expect that most job offers for foreigners are in this field.
 In a country of only 80,000 people that receives 10 million visitors a year, there’s bound to be available jobs in the services field.